Nishit014/Virtual-Drums/README.md

-# Virtual-Drums
+# Virtual-Drums 🥁

-Virtual-Drums is basically a virtual drums set that can be played anywhere with help of just 1 green colored stick.
+Virtual-Drums is basically a virtual drum set that can be played anywhere with help of just 1 green colored stick.

 This project uses OpenCV to create a virtual drum set which plays corresponding drum beats with the help of color detection.

-# Tech Stacks
+# Tech Stacks 💻
 **Python 3.7**

 # Prerequisites